safernandez666/Kong-API-Manager/README.md

 <img src="screenshots/APIKEY.png" width="400" >
 </p>

-On the route, add the use of the API Key
+On the route, add the use of the API Key.

 <p align="center">
 <img src="screenshots/AddAPIKEYRoute.png" width="800" >